AnomalyMatch: Discovering Rare Objects of Interest with Semi-supervised and Active Learning: Methods

 \subsection{EfficientNet Backbone}

 For computational efficiency and high accuracy, we chose EfficientNetLite0~\citep{Tan2019EfficientNet}.
 This architecture achieves improved efficiency by systematically balancing depth, width, and resolution of the network through compound scaling as our backbone convolutional neural network uses input images resized to $224\times224$.
 Smaller input sizes, such as $150\times150$, were also successfully employed in our companion paper searching \textit{Hubble Space Telescope} images ~\citep{HSTPaper}.
 The network is initialised using ImageNet pre-trained weights, fine-tuning all layers during \texttt{FixMatch} semi-supervised training.
 Weight decay ($\ell_2$ regularisation) is included to prevent overfitting.
+The choice of the input image size and normalisation is closely linked to the data augmentation and processing strategy described below.